Terry Nichols: Allegations by Nichols

 McVeigh, Nichols, and Fortier were the only defendants indicted in the bombing.
 Nichols denied his involvement in the plot until 2004.
-Nichols's mother claimed that her son had Asperger syndrome, was manipulated by McVeigh and didn't know what the bomb was for.
+Nichols's mother claimed that her son had Asperger syndrome, was manipulated by McVeigh, and didn't know how the bomb would be used.
 In a May 2005 letter that he wrote to a relative of two of the victims, Nichols claimed that an Arkansas gun dealer also conspired in the 1995 bombing plot by donating some of the explosives that were used.
 In a 2006 letter requesting that a judge give his son a light sentence for assault with a deadly weapon, battery of a police officer, and possession of a stolen vehicle, Nichols admitted his participation in the Oklahoma City bombing but said that McVeigh had forced and intimidated him into cooperating.

 In a 2007 affidavit, Nichols claimed that in 1992 McVeigh claimed to have been recruited for undercover missions while serving in the military.
 Nichols also said that in 1995 McVeigh told him that FBI official Larry Potts, who had supervised the Ruby Ridge and Waco operations, had directed McVeigh to blow up a government building.
 Nichols claimed that he and McVeigh had learned how to make the bomb from individuals they met while attending gun shows.
 In the same affidavit, Nichols admitted that he and McVeigh stole eight cases of the gel type explosive Tovex from a Marion, Kansas quarry, some of which was later used in the Oklahoma City truck bomb.
 Nichols, who had been employed in Marion County as a ranch hand, was familiar with numerous quarries there.
 He admitted that he had helped McVeigh mix the bomb ingredients in the truck the day before the attack, but he denied that he knew the exact target of the bomb.
 Nichols wanted to testify in more detail in a videotaped deposition, but a federal appeals court ruled against it in 2009.